Challenge 3: Growing Beyond Earth – Fall 2020

 Bring your class on a virtual field trip at Fairchild.
 Please visit Explorer Field Trip Programs for more information.

 Schools that participated in the Fall 2020 pollination study will be able to present their results.
 Awards will be given that day for top presenters by NASA scientists.
-This event is open to open to friends and family.
-Event Flyer and Registration – COMING SOON!
+Registration is now open!

 STATE ACADEMIC STANDARDS: